Number Please (game show)

 Number Please is a Goodson-Todman Productions game show hosted by Bud Collyer which aired at 12:30 p.m. weekdays on ABC from January 30 to December 29, 1961.
 It replaced Collyer's Beat the Clock when that series ended its run on ABC.
 Number Please was an early predecessor of Wheel of Fortune and other word-puzzle programs.

+Development

+The show was initially conceived for CBS in 1958 and was to be sponsored by Brown & Williamson, and it was supposed to premiere on September 30, 1958, but it was cancelled before airing an episode as a result of the 1950s quiz show scandals.

+The show eventually picked up by ABC in late 1960, and eventually aired in 1961.

 Game play

 Two contestants competed against each other to solve a puzzle on a game board.
 Each contestant had his/her own row on the board, with the spaces on each row numbered 1–20.
 Contestants alternated choosing a number not yet revealed in their own puzzle, with each number revealing either a letter or a space.

 Each puzzle described a prize, and the first contestant who thought that he could solve both rows rang in and gave an answer for both rows exactly as the configuration appeared on the board.
 If the contestant was correct, he won both prizes and, occasionally, other related items.

 When the series began, the winner played against a new opponent and after five wins a contestant was retired as an undefeated champion.
 By May, this was amended to best-of-three with the appearance limit dropped.